Richard Baines

 Richard Baines (fl.
-1568–1593) was an Elizabethan double agent, informer and ordained Catholic priest.
-He is best known for the so-called Baines Note, a list of accusations against the poet and playwright Christopher Marlowe, which has been described by Paul Kocher as the "master key to the mind of Marlowe" and that "for revolutionary impact and scope it stands alone, an extraordinary document in the history of free thought".
+1568–1593) was an English Catholic priest and double agent of the Elizabethan era.
+He is best known for the "Baines Note", a list of accusations against the poet and playwright Christopher Marlowe.

 Early life and education

-Nothing is known about where and when Baines was born, but 1554 would seem to be a reasonable estimate for the latter.
-One of the first mentions of him were his matriculation in November 1568 as a pensioner at Christ's College, Cambridge.
-There was another Richard Baines, favoured by earlier biographers, who was at Oxford, but Kendall has convincingly argued that the Baines who was connected with Marlowe was the Cambridge one.
-Assuming that this was the right Richard Baines, he gained his BA (Bachelor of Arts) degree in 1573, commencing his MA (i.e. being awarded the degree of Master of Arts) at Caius College, Cambridge, in 1576.
+It is unknown where and when Baines was born.
+He matriculated in November 1568 as a pensioner at Christ's College, Cambridge.
+Another Richard Baines, favoured by earlier biographers, was at Oxford, but Roy Kendall argues the one at Cambridge to be the Baines connected to Marlowe.
+He gained his Bachelor of Arts degree in 1573, commencing his Master of Arts degree at Caius College, Cambridge in 1576.

 Double agent

 The English College at Rheims in France was a Catholic seminary at which English Catholics studied for the priesthood, with the aim of returning covertly to England to provide Catholic clergy for those who still adhered to the "old religion" in what was now a Protestant country.
 Some would support action to return England to the Catholic faith, even if this entailed the assassination of its Protestant Queen, Elizabeth I.

 On 4 July 1579 Baines arrived at Rheims, being ordained a sub-deacon three years later on 25 March 1581, a deacon on 8 May, and a priest on 21 September that year.
 On 4 October 1581 he celebrated his first Mass as a priest.

 Unfortunately for him, however, he confided to a fellow-seminarist his rejection of the Catholic faith and his plans to return to England to report to the queen's spymaster Sir Francis Walsingham about the various plots being hatched in Rheims.
 In May 1582 he was imprisoned in Rheims town gaol, but a year later was back at the seminary, still a prisoner, where he wrote a lengthy confession of his offences.
 It seems quite likely that he had in fact been an agent of Sir Francis Walsingham all along.